 Hemja Village is in the Kaski District at about 1,120 m elevation, 12 km from Pokhara.
 It is on the Pokhara-Baglung Highway that was completed in 1991.
-Hemja is popular for beautiful views of the nearby Himalaya, caves and temples.
+Hemja is popular for its beautiful views of the nearby Himalayas, caves and temples.

 For adventure lovers rafting on the Seti Gandaki River and paragliding could be an exciting thing to do.
 There is a Seti Khola (Seti Gandaki River) neary by Hemja.
 Seti Khola is a holy river flowing from the Annapurna massif.
 It is also the end of the world’s longest zip-flying line which is 1,860 m long from Sarangkot.

 Agriculture is the main occupation of the people living here, the road network linked Hemja to the urban cities which enhanced market opportunities.
-People of different ethnic background living together in harmony, no caste has the dominant population.
+People of different ethnic backgrounds live together in harmony, no caste has the dominant population.
 The local population is a mixture of Magar, Brahman, Chhetri and Dalit living together in the village.
-However, Dalits are living in separate settlements within the village as dalits were considered as untouchables in those days.
+However, Dalits were living in separate settlements within the village as dalits were considered untouchables in those days.

 How to get there